Tattooed Teenage Alien Fighters from Beverly Hills

-Tattooed Teenage Alien Fighters from Beverly Hills (TTAFBH), is an American children's television series produced by DIC Entertainment.
+Tattooed Teenage Alien Fighters from Beverly Hills is an American children's television series produced by DIC Entertainment.
 It aired on USA Cartoon Express, a kids' block on the USA Network, from 1994 to 1995.
 Reruns of the show later aired during the Cookie Jar Toons block on This TV from 2011 to 2012.
 The series is about four teens who are picked by an alien to fight off monsters, while also finding the time to overcome problems at school.

 Synopsis

-The show was set in Beverly Hills, California.
-The four central characters of the show were teens selected by a blobby alien named Nimbar to fight off the monsters sent by the evil Emperor Gorganus of the planet Meleculah.
+The series is set in Beverly Hills, California.
+The four central characters are teenagers who are selected by a blobby alien named Nimbar to fight off the monsters sent by the evil Emperor Gorganus of the planet Meleculah.
 Emperor Gorganus wants to conquer Earth because it is the focal point for a network of "Power Portals" that would facilitate conquest of the galaxy.
-In the first episode, Nimbar recruits the four high school students and with a touch by his slimy "finger" gives them each a special tattoo based on a constellation in the celestial sphere.
+In the first episode, Nimbar recruits the four high school students and gives them each a special tattoo based on a constellation in the celestial sphere.
 When their tattoos flash, this means Nimbar needs them and a portal appears that they can pass through to enter his chamber.
-Nimbar is the Head Protector of the Power Portals.
-As such, he served as a Zordon-style mentor.

-The teens could then stand atop platforms called "Transo Discs" which teleports them to the scene of the monster attack and transforms them into giant, muscular, Ultraman-style, sleeveless spandex-clad "Galactic Sentinels" who wear American superheroic half-cowl masks with Power Rangers-style metal face plates that cover their nose, mouth and chin.
-When their acrobatic martial arts skills were not enough, they could put their hands together in an interlocking square and form the ultimate Galactic Sentinel called Knightron.
+The teens use platforms called "Transo Discs" to teleport to the scene of the monster attack, where they are transformed into masked "Galactic Sentinels".
+The group is able to summon a more powerful Galactic Sentinel called Knightron by placing their hands in an interlocking square.

 In one episode, there was a temporary replacement for Laurie when she was injured badly by Predaraptor.
 He is known as Orion in sentinel mode, his true form.
-His civilian name was unknown in his duration on Earth.
-But when Nimbar pronounced his name in an utterance of gurgles, he stated with a sneer "just call me Rick".
-He was played by Kevin Castro who also played Tanker in the related series Superhuman Samurai Syber-Squad.
+Orion's true name is unpronouncable to humans, so he is simply called Rick.